Vedanada Gurukula

 Adhyapaka

-Sri K.Govind Prakash Bhat Ganapaati was born on 26-Jun-1973 and he is the fifth child of Smt.
+Deekshitha Govind Prakasha Bhat Somayajee was born in 1973 and he is the fifth child of Smt.
 Durga Parameshwari & Sri.
 K.Shivarama Bhat.
 He is from Kannadaguli house, Manila village, South Canara, Karnataka and belongs to Vasishta Ghotra, Rigveda Aashwalayana Sutra and Shaakala Shaakha.

 He started his vedic studies when he was eleven years old and learnt Rig veda from eminent scholars.
-He is one of the very few Vedic scholars who is also proficient in Carnatic music.
+He is one of the very few Vedic scholars who is also proficient in Carnatic music

 Gurukula - Method of teaching